ArtemRuban18/rubanarse-shop/README.md

 # Perfume shop

-Perfume shop is an online store created on Django and launched in conteiners using Docker
+Perfume shop is an online store created on Django + PostgreSQL and launched in conteiners using Docker